 I started out my day on Friday on a quest for muesli.
 The grocery store I shopped in the night before did not have any and so I stopped in a few local stores that sell a little of everything but usually only have 1 or 2 small aisles.
 The people of Rome have all been so very friendly and kind.

 After searching most of the little stores in the area, I remembered that I needed to find an ATM (bancomat).
 When I was in Venice, my main ATM card would not work.
 I tried it in 2 different ATM machines (different banks) and each time I was able to put in my password but then when I went to choose the amount I wanted, the machine would take a very long time and then have a message that said there was no connection.
-Luckily, I opened up a second account a couple of months before leaving and had a second ATM card.
-Both cards are from credit unions with the same symbols on the back so if one card worked, the other should have also.
-A friend called the bank for me and they told her they had it recorded on my account that I would be in Italy and did not know why it worked.
-Anyways, I decided to give it a try again here in Rome.
+Fortunately, I opened up a second account a couple of months before leaving and had a second ATM card to use.
+I decided to give my main card a try again here in Rome.

 I decided to head toward the Bocca della Verità.
 Crossing the street from the bridge (Ponte Palatino) was pretty harrowing as the cars went speeding by.
 I keep thinking about the problems on Oahu with all the pedestrians getting hit.
 I think 2 or 3 days training in Rome and the accidents would be down to zero.
 Here you have to look left, right, left, right, and again left, right and if possible cross with a crowd.
 There is no stopping to let a person cross here.
 Instead it is almost like a game where the car or motorcycle will actually speed up as they get near you.
 After seeing my life flash in front of me when falling in the middle of a crazy street in Naples a few years ago, I have always been a little nervous crossing busy streets.
 Well, as you can see, I made it safely across the street and have crossed many more streets since then.